RapzSenpai/Vivo-Booster-Tool/README.md

 *This vivo tool doesn't require root access*

 `First step:`
 - turn on `developers option` in your device (Don't know how to turn on dev options?
-Search it on your youtube)
+Search it on youtube)
 - enable `usb debugging`
 - Create a `txt file` name it `vivoBooster` (You can name it anything)
 - Go to your txt file and paste the code inside the `script folder` after that save it.